 Does this situation sound familiar?
 If it does, and if it keeps happening to you over and over again, it means that you lack time management skills.
 Managing your time well is the key to enjoying a productive life – one where work and play go hand in hand and leave you satisfied and content.
 Let Megamind Learning Centre take you through some of the most effective tips to improve your time management skills.

 Create a timetable – The easiest thing you can do to take your first steps towards effective time management is to create a timetable.
 For each day of the week, make an elaborate plan by listing activities that you’ll do within designated periods.
 For example, if you’re creating a timetable for a Sunday, you could assign studying from 9 AM – 11 AM, followed by an hour or two of leisure activities.
-While creating a timetable and incorporating both works and play in it is relatively easy, the challenging part is to follow it.
+While creating a timetable and incorporating both work and play in it is relatively easy, the challenging part is to follow it.
 The best way to keep track of whether or not you’re following the timetable is to note down what you’re doing throughout the day and compare it with the timetable.
 If you’ve been able to stick to your plan, great!
 But if not, it only means that you’ll have to work harder to manage your time better.

 Include breaks – Your brain is like a machine.
 Use it sparingly, and it becomes rusty.
 Use it frequently but in intervals, and it works efficiently.
 However, if you use it too much, it’ll get worn out before you know it.
 It’s essential that you include breaks in your timetable, and by breaks, we don’t mean leisure or recreational activities; we mean a period of doing absolutely nothing.